 In 1988 five-year-old US citizen Hilary Foretich was secretly brought to Christchurch by her grandparents.
 Her mother, Elizabeth Morgan, claimed that Hilary had been sexually abused by her father.
 The US court did not accept Hilary as a witness and ruled that she had to have unsupervised visits with her father, which prompted the flight.
 Morgan went to jail for two years for refusing to comply with the court order, and later joined her daughter in Christchurch.
 The New Zealand courts awarded Morgan sole custody.

 Separating parents had to negotiate new living and care arrangements.
-This could include sole care (children live with one parent), shared care (where children lived with each parent for a minimum of three days a week) and split care (where children lived with one parent during the week and the other at weekends).
+This could include sole care (children live with one parent), shared care (where children lived with each parent for three or four days a week) and split care (where children lived with one parent during the week and the other at weekends).
 Fathers took on basic tasks they may not have done in the past, like dressing young children and making school lunches.

 Parents who do not live with or share the care of their children are expected to make a financial contribution towards their day-to-day care.
 Parents can make private arrangements or use a government-operated child-support scheme.
-In the year to March 2017 92% of people receiving the sole parent support benefit paid by the New Zealand government were women and nearly 60% of them were aged 25-39.
-The number of parents receiving the sole parent support benefit declined between 2012 and 2017 and the rates of participation in paid work by sole mothers has steadily increased in the last decade.
+In the year to March 2017, 92% of people receiving the sole parent support benefit paid by the New Zealand government were women and nearly 60% of them were aged 25-39.
+The number of parents receiving the sole parent support benefit declined between 2012 and 2017, and the rates of participation in paid work by sole mothers steadily increased in the 2010s.

 For most parents, raising children is one of the most rewarding aspects of their lives.
-Watching them grow and develop gives parents a lot of pleasure – events like first words, first steps and school achievements are long remembered.
+Watching children grow and develop gives parents a lot of pleasure – events like first steps, first words and school achievements are long remembered.